bpk68/Frontend-Podcast/src/pages/episodes/episode-20.md

 ## In this Episode

-For this final episode in the season [Hassan El Mghari](https://twitter.com/nutlope) joins us to share his incredible journey from high-school student running multiple gaming communities totally almost a million users, founding a gaming marketing company, to pursuing a CS degree and learning full stack development.
+For this final episode in the season [Hassan El Mghari](https://twitter.com/nutlope) joins us to share his incredible journey from high-school student running multiple gaming communities totalling almost a million users, founding a gaming marketing company, to pursuing a CS degree and learning full stack development.
 Hassan talks lessons learned, how to learn in public and the power of long-game effort.

 ## Listen now

-<iframe src="" height="auto" width="100%" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://anchor.fm/the-front-end/embed/episodes/Hassan-El-Mghari-talks-startups-and-lessons-learned-from-running-a-community-of-almost-a-million-users-enneak" height="auto" width="100%" frameborder="0" scrolling="no"></iframe>

 ## Sponsors